ahadsenja/web-profile.vue/README.md

 Imgage resource: https://picsum.photos/

-If you want to try this, please follow the step bellow.
+If you want to try this, please follow the steps bellow.

 ## Clone this repo
 ```